 Whether you are walking for fitness or fat loss, your diet should match your exercise goals.
-You don’t have to follow some crazy fad diet to lose weight and get fit – just make sure you eat an abundance of good old fashioned natural food.
+You don’t have to follow some crazy fad diet to lose weight and get fit – just make sure you create a moderate calorie deficit and eat a healthy, balance diet with an abundance of good old fashioned natural food.

 One of the best ways to get into walking is to make it a habit.
 Habits can take a while to develop and this challenge has worked for many people.